 How is Eritrea governed?

 Eritrea, Africa’s second-newest state, came into being in 1991, when the Eritrean People's Liberation Front (EPLF) broke away from Ethiopia after three decades of guerrilla struggle.
 Its independence was codified in a 1993 popular referendum backed by the UN.
-Isais Afwerki, a guerrilla leader, became president, and remade the EPLF as the People’s Front for Democracy and Justice (PFDJ).
-It remains the only legally sanctioned political party.
+Isaias Afwerki, a guerrilla leader, became president and remade the EPLF as the People’s Front for Democracy and Justice (PFDJ).
+The PFDJ remains Eritrea’s only legally sanctioned political party.

 Is Eritrea at war?

-No, but residual tensions from a 1998–2000 war border with Ethiopia remain, experts say.
-That war ended with the Algiers Accord in 2001, but Ethiopia does not recognized the border demarcated under the agreement, and Eritrea considers some territory that remains under Ethiopian control as illegally occupied.
-Ethiopia rejects that claim.
-The ongoing state of hostility, which the Eritrean regime characterizes as one of "no war, no peace," fostered a siege mentality that provided Afwerki with a rationale for entrenching the police state, experts say.
+No, but residual tensions from a 1998–2000 border war with Ethiopia remain, experts say.
+That war, in which tens of thousands were killed, ended with the Algiers Accord in 2001, but Ethiopia does not recognize the border demarcated under the agreement.
+Eritrea considers some territory that remains under Ethiopian control as illegally occupied (Ethiopia rejects that claim) and there have since been smaller border clashes between them.
+The ongoing state of hostility, which the Eritrean regime characterizes as one of “no war, no peace,” fostered a siege mentality that provided Afwerki with a rationale for entrenching the police state, experts say.

 In 2009, the UN Security Council sanctioned Eritrea for its alleged support of al-Shabab, an Islamist militia in Somalia, as a means of undermining the much larger and more powerful Ethiopia.
 The UN measures include an arms embargo and travel bans and asset freezes for designated individuals.
-By 2012, UN monitors found that Eritrea had bowed to international pressure and stopped supporting al-Shabab, but said Eritrea continued to lend support to Ethiopian antigovernment militias.
+By 2012, UN monitors found that Eritrea had stopped supporting al-Shabab, but said the country continued to lend support to Ethiopian antigovernment militias.

 This finding raised pressure for the Security Council to rescind the sanctions, but the veto-wielding United States has opposed such measures and the sanctions remain in effect.
 This U.S. position stems, at least in part, from its close security ties with Ethiopia.
-Watchdog groups have recently called attention to a declining human rights situation in Ethiopia.
-If the United States were to temper its support for Ethiopia in response to rights concerns, it could change its policies on Eritrea, experts say.
+Watchdog groups have recently called attention to a declining human rights situation in Ethiopia, and some experts say that if the United States were to temper its support for Ethiopia in response to rights concerns, it might change its stance on Eritrea.

 Why are people fleeing the country?

-Conscription in the national-service program is the factor most commonly cited by asylum seekers who have fled the country.
+Conscription in the national service program is the factor most commonly cited by asylum seekers who have fled the country.
 The state has justified the mass mobilization with the need for national development and to foster a common sense of national identity.
-A statutory requirement of eighteen months of military or civilian service was extended in 2002, following the war with Ethiopia, so that it became, in practice, indefinite, with many adults reportedly serving the state into their fifties.
-Conscripts often earned less than a subsistence wage.
+A statutory requirement of eighteen months of military or civilian service was extended in 2002, following the war with Ethiopia, so that it has become, in practice, indefinite.
+Many adults reportedly serve the state into their fifties.
+Conscripts have reported earning less than a subsistence wage.

 The UN commission of inquiry found that national service often entails “arbitrary detention, torture, sexual torture, forced labor, absence of leave, and the [sic] ludicrous pay,” calling it “an institution where slavery-like practices are routine.”
 For many, leaving national service is only possible by deserting the military and fleeing the country, the commission found.

-Eritrea has little foreign investment, but the extractive industry has raised concern from Human Rights Watch about foreign firms being complicit in forced labor.
-The Canadian mining firm Nevsun Resources contracted with the PFDJ-owned Segen Construction Company to build infrastructure around a mine it operates.
+Eritrea has little foreign investment, but the extractive industry, one of its few exports, has raised concern from Human Rights Watch.
+The Canadian mining firm Nevsun Resources has contracted with the PFDJ-owned Segen Construction Company to build infrastructure around a mine it operates.
 Nevsun faces a lawsuit by Eritrean refugees in Canada alleging its complicity in forced labor.
 The company has denied the allegations.

 How many people have fled?

 Eritreans in the diaspora also contribute to Eritrea's economic survival by sending their families remittances, which provide the country with foreign reserves and keep families afloat.
-(The UN Development Program ranks Eritrea 182 out of 187 countries and territories for human development, but limited access for humanitarian agencies and organizations mean there is little reliable information.)
+(The UN Development Program ranks Eritrea 182 out of 187 countries and territories for human development, but limited access for humanitarian agencies and organizations means there is little reliable information.)
+Yet the UN commission, among others, has also reported on border guards acting on a “shoot-to-kill” policy toward those caught trying to flee.

 Where do the refugees and asylum-seekers go?

 Another oft-traveled route goes through Egypt to Israel.
 In the Sinai Peninsula, Eritreans face torture, extortion, and rape at the hands of traffickers—at times with the collusion of police and military, Human Rights Watch reports (PDF).
 From Sinai, they cross into Israel, where some thirty-three thousand Eritreans reside, the country's interior ministry said in August 2015.
-Israel has turned back nearly three thousand people to Eritrea and third countries.
+But Israel does not recognize avoidance of military service as a legitimate reason for seeking asylum, says Sigal Rozen of the Israel-based aid and advocacy group Hotline for Refugees and Migrants.
+Rather, Rozen says, the predominantly young men who constitute most of the arrivals are seen as “work infiltrators” and initially face detention.
+Several thousand have been returned to Eritrea or third countries, like Rwanda, where they often face unsafe conditions and lack legal status, she says.

 What are the EU and U.S. policies toward Eritrea and Eritrean asylum seekers?

-Eritreans have prima facie designations from the UN refugee agency, meaning they are presumed to have legitimate asylum claims, a policy that most European governments have adopted.
-Eritrea denounced the designation, saying it misrepresented national service as forced labor and made the UN an "unwitting catalyst" of the exodus, putting it in league with the country's adversaries.
+Eritreans have prima facie designations from the UN refugee agency, meaning they are presumed to have legitimate asylum claims.
+Eritrea denounced the designation, saying it misrepresented national service as forced labor and made the UN an “unwitting catalyst” of the exodus, putting it in league with the country's adversaries.

 “It can be tricky to draw the line between an economic migrant and someone who is fleeing persecution.” —Felix Horne, Human Rights Watch